Courtland Sutton Player Prop Bets for NFL Week 9 | Denver vs. Dallas 11/7/2021

 Matchup vs. Dallas

-- The 293.0 yards per game the Cowboys are giving up through the air makes them the NFL's 29th-ranked pass defense.
+- The 293.0 passing yards the Cowboys allow per game makes them the NFL's 29th-ranked pass defense this season.

-- With 13 passing TDs conceded this season, the Cowboys defense is ranked 17th in the NFL.
+- With 13 passing TDs conceded this year, the Cowboys defense is ranked 17th in the NFL.

 Recent Performances

-- In last week's game against the Football Team, Sutton was targeted four times and racked up two catches for 40 yards (20 yards per catch).
+- In last week's outing against the Football Team, Sutton was targeted four times, picking up 40 yards on two receptions (averaging 20 yards per grab).

-- Sutton has 202 receiving yards on 15 catches (23 targets) with one touchdown during his last three games, averaging 67.3 yards per game.
+- Sutton hauled in 202 yards (on 15 catches) with one touchdown over his last three games.
+He was targeted 23 times, and averaged 67.3 yards per game.

 Sutton's Denver Teammates